Night1099/Render-PBR-Batch/README.md

+This has been superseded ands I reccomend using this project with CookToleranceBRDF method https://github.com/giuvecchio/PyPBR

 ## Blender Diffuse-Albedo Renderer

 The goal of these scripts is to render paired albedo and diffuse textures for training AI models.